 Definition:

-Systematic Failures are failures related to design, implementation, or management errors rather than random hardware faults.
+A Systematic Failure involves the system itself and a particular condition.
+These are failures related to design, implementation, or management errors rather than random hardware faults.
 This is often a software failure.
-This is tied with the concept of systematic compatibility and route “S”.
+This can be thought of as a design failuire or a design flaw.

 Key Points: